vempatisaivishal/assignment/README.md

    cd library-management-system
    ```

-3. **Run the Application**: Run the main.py file to start the Library Management System:
+3. **Run the Application**: Run the `main.py` file to start the Library Management System:

    ```
    python main.py
    ```

 4. **Interact with the Application**: Once the application is running, follow the prompts on the console to perform various library management operations, such as adding books, managing users, and checking out books.

+## Documentation

+The project includes comprehensive documentation provided in the `documentation.docx` file.
+This document covers details about the project structure, classes, methods, and usage instructions.
+It also highlights improvements made in the latest version, including better usage of exception handling (`try-except` blocks), clearer comments throughout the code, and ensuring file names and class names match for consistency and clarity.

+---